karsteel/terminal-audio-switch/README.md

 The 3 bash files control 3 different scenarios.

-And how do I use them?
+And how do I run them?

 In my case I set it up like this in my .bash_aliases file (which enables me to make terminal shortcuts):